 A bump on top of your foot can be caused by a few conditions.
 While many people think that it is caused by a neuroma, that is usually not the case.
-If it is soft, it can be due to a bursitis or ganglion cyst, both of which are soft tissue inflammations caused by pressure or trauma.
+If the bump is soft, it can be due to a bursitis or ganglion cyst, both of which are soft tissue conditions caused by pressure or trauma.
 If the bump on your foot is hard, it is often due to a bone spur.

 Bone spurs can appear on top of your foot in a number of places and is caused by arthritic changes in and around the joint.
 Arthritis is not unusual in the feet because of the pressure placed on them with each and every step.
-The arthritis causes bone spurs to form around the joint.
-The mechanics of some foot types predisposes you to have excess pressure around some joints.
+Sometimes your foot mechanics causes you to have excess pressure around some joints.
 Other times, it's trauma that causes the bone spur formation.

 Visiting your foot doctor in Houston will provide you answers as to why your bone spur has formed and what can be done for it.
 Contact Dr. Andrew Schneider for an immediate appointment to learn all of your options.

 Most people who read this also wondered How Should I Shop For New Shoes That Won't Hurt My Neuroma?